astikaist/flask-ocr-project/README.md

 └── images/            # Sample images for testing
 ```

+## Future Improvements
+- **Visual Result Page**: Instead of returning JSON, display extracted text in a formatted view.
+- **Enhanced OCR Processing**: Improve accuracy with more preprocessing techniques.
+- **User Authentication**: Allow registered users to track their OCR history.

 ## Contributing
 Pull requests and issue reports are welcome.
 For major changes, please open an issue first to discuss what you would like to change.